F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Fees

-Verify the current fee schedule at hikorea.go.kr before paying.
+Verify the current revenue-stamp amount and the full fee schedule at hikorea.go.kr before paying.
 Fees are revised periodically.

 Processing time